Taiwolawal/DevSecOps-CICD/README.md

 # Vulnerability Management

 Now  that we have done some test, we should be able to upload the results for a central post where we can be able to audit each vulnerabilities.
 This leads us to Defectdojo, which will be used.
-Now we need to update our code so as to update results from each tools
+Now we need to update our code so as to update results from each tools.
+Updating the script to use a particular output format to save the result with a given name and save it as an artifact (which can be referenced in the pipeline) with a given name.

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/777097d5-734d-4a80-92d7-4452807d266f)